Photo Gallery: Paddling the Everglades

 By Michael Lanza

-I confess: Everglades National Park was not near the top of my adventure to-do list before I went there the first time, during an all-day layover in Miami waiting for a flight to Chile to trek in Patagonia.
-After a short hike in the park, I knew I had to return for a longer visit with my kids.
+I confess: Everglades National Park was not near the top of my to-do list before I went there the first time, during an all-day layover in Miami waiting for a flight to Chile to trek in Patagonia.
+After a short hike in the park, I knew I had to return with my kids.
 My family spent our first day there paddling through a series of long mangrove tunnels on the East River (lead photo above), watching scores of exotic birds fly just overhead: snowy egrets, white ibises, black anhingas, tri-colored herons, brown pelicans, great blue herons (everything that flies here seems to have a color in its name).
 And we saw alligators—several of them, up to 12 feet long—floating listlessly on the river’s surface.

 We also spent three days canoeing and camping on a wilderness beach at Tiger Key in the Ten Thousand Islands, seeing yet more birds like osprey and brilliantly pink roseate spoonbills, as well as a dolphin that circled my son’s and my canoe one afternoon, and awe-inspiring sunsets into the Gulf of Mexico every evening.

 Mid-winter is the prime time of year for canoeing or kayaking in Everglades National Park: few mosquitoes, mild temperatures, lots of exotic birds—and the gators are relatively inactive because, for them, it’s cold.
+(But we also kept a good distance from them.)

 Our Everglades trip was the last of 11 national park adventures we took with our kids in one year, which I wrote about in my award-winning book Before They’re Gone—A Family’s Year-Long Quest to Explore America’s Most Endangered National Parks.